Key Takeaway

 Not if the switch is managed properly.
 A physician-guided transition to an appropriate dose of a new GLP-1 maintains appetite suppression and metabolic benefits with minimal disruption to your weight loss trajectory.

 Our physicians manage GLP-1 transitions every day.
-Whether you are moving from a brand-name product to a compounded alternative, or switching drug classes entirely, we handle the medical details so you can focus on your results.
+If you're moving from a brand-name product to a compounded alternative, or switching drug classes entirely, we handle the medical details so you can focus on your results.